Crispy Delights: Beer-Battered Fish and Chips Unleashed

 Step 6

-Serve the Beer-Battered fish and chips hot, alongside malt vinegar for that traditional British touch.
+Serve the beer-battered fish & chips hot, along with malt vinegar for a traditional British touch.
 Add tartar sauce or squeeze fresh lemon wedges over the fish for an extra burst of flavor.

 Step 7